10 Best HVAC Companies in Lake Arbor, MD

 Check Credentials

-When picking an HVAC company, choose one with technicians that have the right training, licenses, and experience.
+When looking for an HVAC company, choose one with technicians that have the proper training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 In Maryland, HVAC contractors are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
 To obtain a master or master restricted license, a contractor must have at least three years of experience and must show proof of both general liability and property damage insurance.
-Reviewing feedback on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can aid your decision as well.
+Reviewing feedback on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can assist your decision as well.
 Choose a provider with stellar reviews and reports of positive experiences from customers.

 Understand Work Details